 Now, let us look at some aspects of micro mesh gutter screens and micro mesh gutter covers that you may not be aware of.

 One of our dealers sent us a video from a homeowner last week.
-Temperatures were below freezing in the recent cold snap, and the customer had shot a video of the micro mesh screen in MasterShield where the water was just running over the filter.
+Temperatures were below freezing in the recent cold snap, and the customer had shot a video of the screen in MasterShield where the water was just running over the filter.

 Micro Mesh Screen Will Freeze